 Social and Cultural Issues

 Some of these gilded-age social undercurrents have also carried into the present day.
-The subculture of aesthetic women and men countered the social constraints of predominant trends in urbanism and mass industry.
+The subculture of aesthetic women and men countered the social constraints of predominant urbanism and mass industry trends.
 The department store sanitized this subculture as beauty, entertainment, and aesthetic education and sold it as puritanical and moral uplift.
 In the 1970s, this amelioration of gender roles also set relationships between artistic subcultures and retail.
 A new de facto guild system emerged in New York's Greenwich Village and the Garment District, which became centers of late 20th-century fashion aestheticism.
 Gloria Vanderbilt and Calvin Klein produced designs for blue jeans that were soon mass-produced in Asia and exported worldwide.
-The subcultural artists became prominent as their identities evolved into names on a designer label; but this time, the gender roles associated with designer artistry were no longer underground; they were were 'defenced' prominently along with the outburst of lesbian, gay, bisexual, transgender, and queer (LGBTQ) life, which surfaced in New York's Greenwich Village and regions beyond.
-In time, the sexuality and gender roles of designers, retailers, and entertainers, among other figures, gradually surfaced in the ethos of advertising and marketing in LGBTQ communities in Chicago, New York, and other major cities, which eventually mainstreamed across generations of American culture.
+The subcultural artists became prominent as their identities evolved into names on a designer label, but this time, the gender roles associated with designer artistry were no longer underground; they were 'defenced' prominently along with the outburst of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) life, which surfaced in New York's Greenwich Village and regions beyond.
+In time, the sexuality and gender roles of designers, retailers, and entertainers, among other figures, gradually surfaced in the ethos of advertising and marketing in LGBTQ+ communities in Chicago, New York, and other major cities, which eventually mainstreamed across generations of American culture.

 Marshall Field and Company was a cultural and retail institution that promoted shopping as artistry and education with its many layers of social roles.
 Marshall Field knew how to move different classes of shoppers to where they belonged in his store.
 Department store shopping is a complicated social ritual, more than simply looking and buying.
 Shoppers knowing what they wanted when they saw it constituted a densely layered negotiation of social and gendered fences of identity.
-Fields was where individuals came to browse and learn by looking at displays and looking at each other.
+Fields were where individuals came to browse and learn by looking at displays and looking at each other.

-Though "Marshall Field's" is no longer in business, trends in retail that started during the gilded age at Field's and other leading stores have evolved into new forms of the traditions though names, places, and signifiers have changed.
+Though "Marshall Fields" is no longer in business, trends in retail that started during the gilded age at Field's and other leading stores have evolved into new forms of the traditions though names, places, and signifiers have changed.
 The architecture of retail, the drama of retail, and the drama of shopping to social and cultural issues and art education have become contemporary phenomena.